CBD VS Kratom: Comparing Two Popular Natural Remedies (UPDATED)

 CBD vs. kratom: Side effects of CBD and Kratom

 CBD is great not only because of its numerous benefits, but because CBD has limited side effects.
 The versatile cannabinoid, is proven to be non-addictive, and is still safe to consume even in large quantities.
 To date, there have been no CBD related deaths ever recorded.
 Some mild side effects that may be experienced by users include nausea, dry mouth and drowsiness.

 Kratom however, starts to a lot look less appealing when we begin to examine the side effects.
 Although it’s promoted to be a solution to opiate addiction, there is also the risk of becoming addicted to kratom.
 Frequent use is generally not recommended, as it increases the chance of dependency and also exposes the consumer to other potential risks.

 Some relatively common kratom side effects include vomiting, nausea and constipation.
 But the list doesn’t stop there, as there are even more severe symptoms that may arise from kratom use such as seizures, psychosis, respiratory depression, liver toxicity, and increased blood pressure.
 When we consider all these side effects, they could heavily outweigh the benefits.

 Even the FDA issued a statement warning of kratom’s adverse effects.
 The FDA attributed 36 deaths to kratom in 2017.
-Last year, there was a salmonella outbreak related to kratom products which affected 199 people across several states.
+In 2018, there was a salmonella outbreak related to kratom products which affected 199 people across several states.
 The nationwide controversy led to a massive recall, and once again shed negative light on the herb, which may eventually lead to its restriction on a larger scale.